gramineproject/gramine/CONTRIBUTING.rst

 regression tests, although most tests can be run with :command:`gramine-test`, or, in the worst case, should have a simple script called by Jenkins.

-We also have (and are actively growing) PAL and shim unit tests.
+We also have (and are actively growing) PAL and LibOS unit tests.

 In order to run tests, Gramine must be installed.
 The test binaries, which are also built by Meson, must be installed as well.
 To do that, configure your build